Map the attack path. Run the terminals. Ship the report.

 Vault Security

-Optional password-protected vault with optional TOTP for sensitive local data.
+Optional password-protected local vault with optional TOTP for sensitive local data.

 Team Mode Beta